swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 #### Trim prefix

-We propose generic `trimPrefix` for collections taking a `Element` predicate or a specific `Element`.
+We propose generic `trimmingPrefix` and `trimPrefix` methods for collections that trim elements matching a predicate or a possible prefix sequence.

 ```swift
 extension Collection {